-AECOM's March 2016 study, The Contribution of Trees to the Townscape Character of the Redington Frognal Area (Evidence Base document (53)) notes the
+AECOM's March 2016 study, The Contribution of Trees to the Townscape Character of the Redington Frognal Area (Evidence Base document (53)) highlights the,

 "opportunity to define policy that enforce or encourage homeowners and developers to retain existing trees within front and rear gardens to protect the garden setting of buildings, and the contribution that trees in these locations make to the verdant character of streets.
-This could be through specific policy that restricts tree removal, or by using policy to incorporate trees into development."
-The benefits of restoring ecosystem services in urban areas are recognised in scientific research 10 and the London Environment Strategy (May 2018) acknowledges that "living in greener neighbourhoods can have a big impact on people's health and quality of life, and on how attractive a place London is in which to live, visit and do business."
+This could be through specificpolicy that restricts tree removal, or by using policy to incorporate trees into development."